scientific-python/cookie/docs/pages/guides/docs.md

 You can set `nbsphinx_execute` to `always`, `never`, or `auto` - `auto` will only execute empty notebooks.
-The execute arguments shown above will produce "retina" images from matplotlib.
+The execute arguments shown above will produce "retina" images from Matplotlib.
 You can set the kernel name (make sure you can execute all of your (unexecuted) notebooks).

-If you want to use markdown instead of notebooks, you can use jupytext (see [here](https://nbsphinx.readthedocs.io/en/0.9.2/a-markdown-file.html)).
+If you want to use Markdown instead of notebooks, you can use jupytext (see [here](https://nbsphinx.readthedocs.io/en/0.9.2/a-markdown-file.html)).

 <!-- prettier-ignore-start -->